-While shares are selling $\sim\!25\%$ below our initial purchase price, its fundamentals remain strong.
-Sales have grown 30% and operating income grew 16% during our holding period.
 While management only expects mid-single digit sales and operating income growth in 2019, free cash flow is expected to be between C\$500 - C\$700 million compared to the current \$2.8 billion market cap or \$4.9 billion enterprise value.
-Free cash flow is expected to largely go towards debt used from the MacDon and Montupet acquisitions, providing an expected net debt to EBITDA of \sim 1.0x by the end of 2019.
+Free cash flow is expected to largely go towards debt used from the MacDon and Montupet acquisitions, providing an expected net debt to EBITDA of ~1.0x by the end of 2019.
 At current prices, shares are selling for a price to earnings of 5x and an enterprise value to expected operating income of 6x.
-While we do not know if another recession is around the corner, we think Linamar looks very attractive at current prices despite any potential macro downturn.